Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well, It was our marriage anniversary today.
 So, couldn't do anything extra productive, did fun and tour whole day.
 Today I learned, "Celebrate and live fully every moment of life, because it is decreasing every moment".

 **Link(s) to work**: [Patterns Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Patterns)

+### Day 12: Tuesday, May 9, 2023

+**Today's Progress**: Solved 4 arrays problems which were asked by Google, Amazon and Oracle in C++

+**Thoughts**: Well, today I could do journaling, drank more than 3 Ltrs water and finished 3rd chapter of "Atomic Habits" book.
+Get to know a little bit about "4 Laws of behavior change".
+But couldn't do 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, couldn't go for walking.
+Today, I realized, I'm building a bad habit of "doing nothing extra productive" for 5 days in a row.
+I'll break it and make a good habit instead of it very soon.

+**Link(s) to work**: [Arrays Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Arrays)